PanDAWMS/panda-common/README.txt

 ------------

 * current
+  * imposed the limit of 4000 on the logging message
-  * use POST instead of GET to send log
+  * use POST instead of GET to send log ( <- suspicious 2013/02/13 )
   * added semaphore to logger to limit the number of concurrent emitters

 * 0.0.5 (5/15/2009)